rachitjindal56/Correlation-of-Names-and-Numbers/README.md

 model.
 The model used is "dslim/bert-base-NER-uncased" which is trained on a rich dataset.

-Only the names of the person represented as 'PER' is returned as per the requirement.
+Only the names of the person represented as 'NER' is returned as per the requirement.

     def extract_names(text:str)->list: